SasaKuruppuarachchi/isaacsim_ros2_drone/README.md

    make px4_sitl_default none
    ```
    if PX4 lauched properly you can exit out of it.

+> [!NOTE]
+> For the first time, launching Isaac Sim takes a very long time.
+> Isaac Sim must be fully launched to spawn the robot.

 ### Enabling Pegasus Simulator in Isaacsim (First Operation)